1-Dimensional Intrinsic Persistence of Geodesic Spaces: Discussion and future work

 \section{Discussion and future work}

 The theory presented in this paper serves as a basis for a substantial future work: \begin{itemize} \item \textbf{Stability and approximation}: In the subsequent paper \cite{ZV1} we show that the $1$-dimensional intrinsic persistence may be well approximated by finite samples and is much more stable than the standard Stability Theorem implies.
 In fact, it turns out that for a locally contractible compact geodesic space there exists a finite subset whose persistence determines the persistence of the underlying space thus eliminating the limiting argument. \item \textbf{Extracting geometric features from higher dimensional persistence}: By the theory of this paper each critical value corresponds to a geodesic circle.
 Using results from \cite{AA} we may prove that at least in a nice setting any geodesic circle will generate essential $S^3$ in the corresponding complex, detectable by any persistent homology.
 In particular, higher dimensional homology with coefficients in any field may provide us with all critical points for $\pi_1$-persistence, thus making a computational fundamental group (at least the critical points) nicely computable.
 We may thus use higher-dimensional persistent homology to distinguish certain homotopic loops (geodesic circles).
-In general we expect to be able to extract more geometric information from persistence and potentially use results of \cite{AAF} to detect higher-dimensional isometrically embedded spheres. \item \textbf{Computability}: We are planning to construct a computational framework tailored for intrinsic persistence.
-This may require a development of a significant theoretical background on the subject. \end{itemize}
+In general we expect to be able to extract more geometric information from persistence and potentially use results of \cite{AAF} to detect higher-dimensional isometrically embedded spheres. \end{itemize}